fruitz-of-dojo/Quake2/readme.txt

-This is the MacOS X port of Quake 2.
+This is the source code for the MacOS X port of Quake 2.
 The port was originally released on MacOS X 10.0.
 The goal was to create a carbon-less native port that would not rely on any legacy APIs.

 Axel Wefers
 Fruitz Of Dojo